-The product catalogue consists of CFDs over stocks, currencies and ETFs, commodities and crypto.
+The product catalogue consists of CFDs over stocks, currencies, commodities and crypto.
 Enough for most traders, but advanced users might want more.

 The eToro platform is mainly a CFD and forex broker.
-You can also trade real stocks, ETFs and some of the cryptocurrencies – if they are traded without leverage.
+You can also trade real stocks and some of the cryptocurrencies – if they are traded without leverage.
 Buying with leverage, on the other hand, means buying CFDs.

 All in all, there is a decent amount of investment options on this platform.
-They have somehow fewer stock options than some other brokers (such as Plus500), but they offer a nice mix of various financial assets, especially with cryptocurrencies and ETFs.
+They have somehow fewer stock options than some other brokers (such as Plus500), but they offer a nice mix of various financial assets, especially with cryptocurrencies.